-Commercial and multifamily new construction & major renovation projects can receive rebates for incorporating energy-efficient features into building designs and exceeding building code requirements.
+Commercial and multifamily new construction and major renovation projects can receive rebates for incorporating energy-efficient features into building design and exceeding building code requirements.

 This program applies if your project meets any of the following criteria:

 It is a new commercial or multifamily facility.

 It includes a major renovation of an existing commercial or multifamily facility.

 There has been a major change in occupancy type.

 It is a new addition to an existing facility.